adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 ### Performance

 Source file size can be deceiving [[3](#ref3)] because the generated CSS is likely to be significantly larger than the source file, potentially causing performance problems [[4](#ref4)].
-Ultimately, what is generated is out of your control and trust is handed over to your chosen CSS preprocessor.
+Ultimately, what is generated is out of your control and *some* responsibility is handed over to your chosen CSS preprocessor.

 ### Onboarding and recruitment